Student Rights in the Conduct Process

 - Have the hearing/investigation decision postponed for good cause.
 (Request for postponement must be made no less than two days prior to the scheduled time of the hearing and must be made in writing to the director of student conduct or designee.)

-- Have an advisor from the University community (currently enrolled student, faculty or staff member).
+- Have an advisor from the University community (currently enrolled student, faculty or staff member, that is not a witness).

 - Hear and respond to the information related to the charge(s).